podkop/calconpy/readme.md

-﻿# Configuration of calculations
+# Configuration of calculations
 ## General concepts

-* **project** - a series of calculations based on a given set of routines where each calculation is defined by a configuration
+* **project** - a series of calculations based on a given set of routines, where each run of calculation (**calculation** for short) is defined by a configuration
-* **configuration** - dictionary of parameters defining a calculation in the framework of a project, including the selection of routines and the parameters of each routine
+* **configuration** - dictionary of parameters or a *.json* file defining a calculation in the framework of a project, including the selection of routines and the parameters of each routine
 * **step** - atomic part of calculation, which is implemented by one of the given routines
+	* besides actual calculations, there may be other types of steps such as *data acquisition*, *data preparation* or *summarizing the results*
 * **sequence** - as a part of configuration, the plan of calculation composed of steps
 	* includes the optional information about dependencies between steps, where output of **parent** steps are inputs of the **child** step
 	* in general, can be represented as an oriented graph without cycles, where nodes are steps and edges are dependencies between steps
 	* **subsequence** - for a given step, a part of the sequence including only this step and all its **ancestors** (parents, their parents. etc.)
 * **routine** - a method / variant of implementation of a specific step
-	* all routines are implemented outside of `calconpy` in one of to forms, which is chosen for the project: modules of a specified package or classes of a specified module
+	* all routines are implemented outside of `calconpy` as functions, which are defined in the calling script or specified modules
-		* the module/class name serves as the routine name in the configuration
 	* different routines implementing a same step should have the same API, ensuring the interchangeability in different configurations
 	* a good practice (for conducting a series of experiments or configuring the calculation in production) is to fix the sequence of steps and only change routines for specific steps if needed